 Last week we celebrated David’s birthday by having people over for drinks and vegan party appetizers.

-When it came to food, we talked about the possibility of a waffle bar or build-your-own vegan nachos.
 However, for the ease of keeping things at their proper temperature as people arrived at varying times, we decided to simplify it by having mostly cold appetizers with a couple of hot items to be made fresh once things got going.

 Vegan Party Appetizers Menu